How one top workplace is closing the gender pay gap and how their actions cause employee sentiment soar.

-Today is #EqualPayDay.
-That means it’s the perfect time to stop and ask, what is your organization doing to close the gender pay gap?
+That means it’s the perfect time to stop and ask: what is your organization doing to close the gender wage gap?

 At Great Place to Work, we’ve been studying what makes for fair, great workplaces for women, and our team is lucky to work with companies that are openly acknowledging the issue and doing what they can to address it.

-There’s no better example of companies leading the charge than Salesforce.
+One example of a company leading the charge is Salesforce.
 In 2015, Salesforce CEO Marc Benioff and his team made a $3 million investment to address gender pay inequities.
 The company reviewed over 17,000 employee salaries and adjusted salaries if there were any unexplained gender differences.

 This move, along with a host of other equality efforts at the software firm to make all employees feel fully valued and included, has reaped incredible results.
 Their efforts have not only helped drive equal pay efforts, but led to positive effects throughout their entire workforce.